yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 # history
 [Back to TOC](#📚-contents)

-Programs to replace or improve the management of command line history
+_... description of the category ..._
 ## command-line translator 📁
 Command-line tool for managing or interacting with related tasks.
 * [Bevel](https://github.com/NorfairKing/bevel) [❌ ❌ 🖥️CLI] - Command line history in an SQLite database for effective reuse.

 ## history manager 📁
 Command-line tool for managing or interacting with related tasks.
-* [atuin](https://github.com/ellie/atuin) [❌ ❌ 🖥️CLI 🖥️TUI] - Atuin replaces your existing shell history with a SQLite database, and records additional context for your commands.
+* [atuin](https://github.com/ellie/atuin) [❌ ❌ 🖥️CLI/🖥️TUI] - Atuin replaces your existing shell history with a SQLite database, and records additional context for your commands.
 Additionally, it provides optional and fully encrypted synchronization of your history between machines, via an Atuin server.
 * [hstr](https://github.com/dvorka/hstr) [❌ ❌ 🖥️TUI] - Manage the shell history.
 It has a powerful visual search and execution of previous commands, and history editing capabilities.

 ## productivity 📁